 Colorado State Plan

 Colorado's state plan was approved by the federal government in fall 2016.
 The state is required to submit a modification to this state plan reflecting changes in labor market information and the state’s strategies.
-A survey of stakeholders conducted in December 2017 informed the changes found in this modification.
-Based on the performance negotiation guidance issued by OCTAE, Colorado is re-opened the public comment period for the Combined State Plan to gather comments during spring 2018.
-The updated plan was approved by USDOL summer of 2018
+A survey of stakeholders conducted in December 2017 informed the changes found in the below modification.
+Based on the performance negotiation guidance issued by OCTAE, Colorado re-opened the public comment period for the Combined State Plan to gather comments during spring 2018.
+The updated plan (available below) was approved by USDOL summer of 2018.